scottyw/grpc-example/README.md

 ### Regenerating code after proto file changes

-If you make changes to the proto file then run `make` to regenerate all boilerplate code (and install the required tools if necessary):
+If you make changes to the proto file then run `make` to regenerate all boilerplate code and rebuild binaries (and install the required tools if necessary):

 ```
 make